1042 Qualified Replacement Property: An Overview of ESOP Rollover Strategies

 Floating rate notes (FRN) appear to be the most prevalent 1042 qualified replacement property in the marketplace today.
 They are used almost invariably as the first piece of a complex strategy to borrow against the QRP in order to monetize the wealth that is tied up in the property.

 As the name suggests, FRNs are variable rate debt instruments.
 The bonds have a coupon that is tied to a widely referenced variable money market rate, such as LIBOR, the fed funds rate or the prime rate.
 A “spread”(17) is added or subtracted to the reference rate in order to calculate the FRN’s coupon.
 The reference rate varies over time, as a reflection of market conditions, while the spread remains contractually fixed for the life of the bond.
-For example, an FRN coupon expressed as “3-month LIBOR plus 20 basis points” would equal 0.94167% (the 3 month US dollar LIBOR rate, as of the date of this article) plus 0.20% (a basis point is 1/100th of 1%), for a coupon of 1.14167%.
+For example, an FRN coupon expressed as “3-month LIBOR minus 30 basis points” would equal 0.94167% (the 3 month US dollar LIBOR rate, as of the date of this article) minus 0.30% (a basis point is 1/100th of 1%), for a coupon of 0.64167%.(18)

 As investment grade corporate bonds with variable coupons, these FRNs pay very low absolute interest rates: They would not be inherently attractive investment assets on a standalone basis to most 1042 qualified replacement property purchasers.
 Nevertheless, their use in implementing a QRP monetization strategy appears to be widespread.
-To do so, the bonds are purchased by the selling shareholder as qualified replacement property and subsequently pledged as collateral to the lending broker (who is typically the investment bank that underwrote the FRN issuance).
-The lending broker then lends the selling shareholder between 75% and 90% of the value(18) of the FRN portfolio.
+To do so, the bonds are purchased by the selling shareholder as qualified replacement property and subsequently pledged as collateral to the lending broker (who is typically associated with the investment bank that underwrote the FRN issuance).
+The lending broker then lends the selling shareholder typically 90% of the value(20) of the FRN portfolio, however this percentage can be lowered by brokers in periods of more volatile market conditions.
 Having thus “monetized” the qualified replacement property through this loan transaction, the selling shareholder is then free to invest the loan proceeds as desired.
 For example, a seller who requires the sale proceeds to support their lifestyle might invest the wealth in more diversified growth or income-oriented assets.
 Figure 4 illustrates the complex flow of funds associated with the floating rate notes monetization strategy, described above.

 Figure 4.
 Typical FRN Monetization Strategy – Flow of Funds